fblscode/Fbls.jl/README.md

     @assert frec[foobar] == brec
 end
 ```

+## the biggish picture
+Fbls is an attempt at adding more degrees of freedom to the database paradigm, it's an itch I've been scratching for a while now.
+I'm all for standards as interfaces and theory as a starting point; but I'm drawing a line in the sand right here, the madness has to stop.
+All I ever really cared about was the ability to store, index and retrieve my data.
+I'm sick and tired of query languages, constraints and limitations; of being forced to bend ideas backwards around hairy solutions to someone else's problems, just to gain basic persistence.

+## status
+Fbls is currently catching it's breath somewhere between crazy idea and working prototype.
+It represents my first major Julia project and I'm still feeling my way around the language.
+Basic testing is in place and the examples in this document should work as advertised.

+## future
+Transactions, hash/ordered indexes and encryption; probably in that order.

 ## columns
 Columns, like pointers, don't do much by themselves besides referencing data that's stored elsewhere.
 In Fbls, columns are statically typed, meaning they only reference values of a specified type.
 Julia types with canonical read/write implementations work out of the box, a type conversion facility is provided for anything else.